Flask-FlatPages/Flask-FlatPages/CONTRIBUTING.rst

 Linting and Style
 =================

-We use ``flake8`` to ensure code in the project conforms to a common style.
+We use ``ruff`` to ensure code in the project conforms to a common style.
 The config can be found in ``pyproject.toml``.
-Broadly, the project uses `smarkets import style <https://github.com/PyCQA/flake8-import-order/blob/master/tests/test_cases/complete_smarkets.py>`_, and we prefer breaking lines after a binary opertor.

 To check the style of any contributions, simply run ``tox -e lint``.

 Code is linted as part of the CI pipeline, which runs on push and on opening a pull request.

-Auto-formatting is handled using Black, and can be run using ``tox -e fmt``.
+Auto-formatting is handled using ruff, and can be run using ``tox -e fmt``.

 Tests
 =====

 Any contributions to Flask-Flatpages will require corresponding test cases.
 Tests can be found in the ``tests`` directory in the project root.
-We use ``unittest`` classes to define tests, and ``pytest`` as the test runner.
+We use classes to define groups of related tests, and ``pytest`` as the test runner.
+Common fixtures can be found in `conftest.py`.

 To run the full test suite, simply run ``tox``, which will test against all supported Python versions present on your machine.